 RCA Robotics Laboratory

-Combining creative techniques, mechanisms and functions from nature and art, and approaches from the experimental sciences, we develop new robotic technologies enhancing access, safety and performance in a wide range of industrial applications.
+Combining creative techniques, mechanisms and functions from nature and art, and approaches from the experimental sciences, the RCA's Robotics lab develops new robotic technologies enhancing access, safety and performance in a wide range of industrial applications.

 Soft Robotics: developing robotic systems that interact with the natural world